 Feel like a high school player and touch Koshien Stadium soil

-During the tour we could see the grounds being maintained.
-Staff of the company that maintains and manages the Koshien Stadium grounds do this every day regardless of whether there is a game.
+During the tour, we could see the grounds being maintained.
+The staff from the company that maintains and manages the Koshien Stadium grounds do this every day regardless of whether there is a game.

 This was something I learned on the tour.
 You can really feel how big Koshien is by looking up at the stands.

-For those who love high school baseball, the Alps Stands are of interest
+For those who love Japanese high school baseball, the Alps Stands are of interest

 Hanshin Koshien Stadium Tour (S2 Course)阪神甲子園球場スタジアムツアー（S2コース）